pmjdebruijn/ShuttlePRO/README.md

 J<LR>    output # jog wheel rotation
 ~~~

 The `#` character at the beginning of a line and after whitespace is special; it indicates that the rest of the line is a comment, which is skipped by the parser.
-Empty lines and lines containing nothing but whitespace are also ignored.
+Empty lines and lines containing nothing but whitespace are also generally ignored.
+(An exception is the section header which is taken verbatim, so that the name and/or the regular expression of a translation class may contain literal whitespace and `#`.)

-Each `[name] regex` line introduces the list of translations for the named translation class.
-The name is only used for debugging output, and needn't be unique.
-When focus is on a window whose class or title matches the regular expression `regex`, the corresponding translations are in effect.
-An empty regex for the last class will always match, allowing default translations.
+Each `[`*name*`]` *regex* line introduces the list of translations for the named translation class.
+The given *name* is only used for debugging output, and needn't be unique.
+The *regex* part can be any regular expression using the egrep a.k.a.\ "extended" syntax, cf. regex(7).
+When focus is on a window whose class or title matches *regex*, the corresponding translations are in effect.
+An empty *regex* for the last class will always match, allowing default translations.
 Any output sequences not bound in a matched section will be loaded from the default section if they are bound there.

 The translations define what output should be produced for the given input.
 Each translation must be on a line by itself.
 The first token of each translation denotes the key, shuttle or jog wheel event to be translated: